Soumya-8/Soumya-8/Readme.md

 🎓 Electrical Engineer from NIT Raipur
 📊 Currently working as a Relationship Manager at ICICI Bank
 🧮 Passionate about combining **Finance, Data Science, and Python**
-📚 Preparing for GRE 2025 (aiming for MFE abroad – Fall 2026)
 💡 Learning Quantitative Finance, Data Analytics, and ML
 👩‍💻 Exploring financial modeling, portfolio optimization & credit risk analytics